Just how little do I need to pay when I make a job offer?

 - I needed to arrange schedules with these 4 candidates to have an initial phone call and then arrange schedules with 3 of these to meet with myself and hiring manager in person.
 This is a mini act of god.

 - The hiring manager will then pick two of the candidates and I need to arrange interview schedules with the hiring team which could easily be 4 different interviews or more.
 This will take a Major act of GOD and a lot of luck.
-I cross my fingers and hope that no one cancels or the candidate doesn’t withdraw themself.
+I cross my fingers and hope that no one cancels or the candidate doesn’t withdraw their application.

 - If all goes well, I have the beginning of a job offer forming.